siavashserver/notes/frontend/microfrontend.md

 | Shared Dependencies     | Duplicate libraries can bloat the app (fixable via Module Federation)  |
 | Cross-Team Coordination | Teams must agree on contracts/interfaces                               |

+## Benefits of Adopting Microfrontends

+**Microfrontends** address many critical challenges of modern web development.
+The most tangible benefits, consistently documented in both industry and academic literature, are:

+- **Scalability:** Teams and features grow independently without increasing overall system complexity.
+- **Team Autonomy:** Developers take full ownership of features, fostering accountability and enabling parallel workstreams.
+- **Continuous and Independent Deployment:** Modules can be released, upgraded, or rolled back without impacting the broader system—enabling rapid innovation cycles.
+- **Technology Diversity:** Freedom to choose the most appropriate tool or framework per module; experimentation without risking the stability of the integrated experience.
+- **Incremental Upgrades and Migration:** Legacy applications can be modernized feature by feature, minimizing risk and “big-bang” rewrites.
+- **Fault Isolation:** Issues or failures in one module rarely impact the entire application, increasing system resilience and reliability.
+- **Faster Time-to-Market:** Modular development and testing pipelines reduce bottlenecks common in monolithic codebases, allowing new features and bug fixes to be delivered more quickly.

+## Monolithic Frontend vs Microfrontend Architectures

+### Monolithic Frontend Architecture

+Traditional **monolithic frontends** are developed, tested, and deployed as a single, unified codebase.
+All features, dependencies, and UI components reside in one project or repository, managed by a centralized team or set of teams.

+**Key characteristics of monoliths:**

+- All UI logic, state, and styling are tightly coupled.
+- Technology stack remains uniform across the application.
+- Scaling requires scaling the entire app, regardless of which parts experience increased demand.
+- Introduction of new features, upgrades, or bug fixes often risks affecting unrelated parts of the application.
+- Coordination overhead increases as more developers and teams are added.

+**Advantages:**

+- Simple to develop and manage for small projects.
+- Lower upfront complexity.

+**Disadvantages:**

+- Difficult to scale development when multiple teams are involved.
+- Risk of bottlenecks and merge conflicts.
+- Slower innovation cycles and deployment times when updates are queued behind unrelated changes.
+- Harder to incrementally modernize; upgrades often require large rewrites.

+### Microfrontend Architecture

+Conversely, **microfrontend architectures** divide the UI into independently deployable modules, each responsible for one feature or business domain.
+Each module is owned end-to-end—code, infrastructure, deployment—by a single team.

+**Key characteristics:**

+- Modules are developed, deployed, and tested independently.
+- Teams choose their tech stacks, tooling, and processes.
+- Applications grow organically; legacy monoliths can be “strangled” piece by piece into microfrontends.
+- Clear ownership reduces cross-team conflicts.
+- Teams and features can scale horizontally, in parallel architectures.

+**Advantages:**

+- Rapid iteration and experimentation by small, focused teams.
+- Technology flexibility—the application can evolve technology stacks incrementally.
+- Incremental upgrades and modernization.
+- Failure isolation; issues in one module are less likely to bring down the whole UI.
+- Easier legacy migration; new features or pages are delivered as new microfrontends without touching existing monolithic parts.

+**Disadvantages:**

+- Higher operational and governance overhead.
+- Potential for inconsistent user experience without strong central design systems.
+- More complex inter-module communication requirements.

 ## Core Ideas

 ### Be Technology Agnostic